sygnity-dev/meetbox/README.md

 functionality, supported by WebRTC technology available in all modern browsers.

-**MeetBox** helps to integrate simple audio and video functionality with your web page, with minimum effort and cost, just to verify if this technology may be potentially adopted by your customers.
+**MeetBox** helps to integrate simple audio and video functionality with your web page, with minimum effort and cost, just to verify whether this technology will be adopted by your customers.
+In case the prototyping phase using **MeetBox** was a success, more matured solutions may be adopted to your needs.

 **MeetBox** does not aim to be a replacement for such products like:
 - Microsoft Teams,